Skip to main content

 Many SMEs don't have the legal know-how of the largest firms, but failing to follow employment law can be a costly mistake that your business probably can't afford to make!

-The average employment tribunal award for unfair dismissal stands at just over £12,000, and some awards can reach six figures.
+The average employment tribunal award for unfair dismissal stands at just under £14,000, and some awards can reach six figures.

 It's definitely in an employer's interests to learn to navigate the ever-changing landscape of employment law, but if you can't afford an HR specialist on your team, it's unlikely you'll be able to draw on that kind of expertise.